-In other words: A detective who investigates Supernatural mysteries.
+A detective who investigates paranormal mysteries.
+Like traditional fantasy

 genre, occult detective fiction also contains magic and supernaturality, albeit in a more contemporary time and setting.
 It may even be like Dungeons & Dragons

 in a modern city like New York.
-The most common image of an occult detective is that of a Trenchcoat Brigade
+The most common image of an occult detective is that of a member of the Trenchcoat Brigade

 , as long coats

 are the most popular and badass item in the occult detective's arsenal.
-May or may not be Blue Collar Warlock
+May or may not be a Blue-Collar Warlock

 .
 The protagonist of a Vampire Detective Series